jellyfin/jellyfin-mpv-shim/README.md

      - This could break if you use revert-seek markers or scripts that use it.
  - `sync_osd_message` - Write syncplay status messages to OSD.
 Default: `true`

-### Features
+### Desktop Mode Settings

-You can use the config file to enable and disable features.

- - `fullscreen` - Fullscreen the player when starting playback.
-Default: `true`
- - `enable_gui` - Enable the system tray icon and GUI features.
-Default: `true`
- - `enable_osc` - Enable the MPV on-screen controller.
-Default: `true`
-    - It may be useful to disable this if you are using an external player that already provides a user interface.
- - `media_key_seek` - Use the media next/prev keys to seek instead of skip episodes.
-Default: `false`
- - `use_web_seek` - Use the seek times set in Jellyfin web for arrow key seek.
-Default: `false`
- - `display_mirroring` - Enable webview-based display mirroring (content preview).
-Default: `false`
+These settings pertain to the "Desktop" (embedded webview) mode only.

  - `enable_desktop` - Use the desktop client.
 Default: `false`
     - You can also use it by running the `jellyfin-mpv-desktop`.
     - If you are using the Windows build, you must download the desktop version.
  - `desktop_fullscreen` - Run the desktop client in fullscreen.
 Default: `false`
- - `desktop_remember_pos` - Remember the position of the desktop client.
+ - `desktop_keep_loc` - Remember the position of the desktop client.
 Default: `false`
     - This has been infamous for causing the window to be positioned off-screen.
     - If you enable this and that happens, you can delete `layout.json` to fix it.
+ - `desktop_keep_size` - Remember the position of the desktop client.
+Default: `true`
+    - Set the window size, but not the position.
+Hopefully won't cause the client to open off-screen.
  - `desktop_scale` - Allows changing the scale factor for the desktop app.
 Default: `1.0`
     - This can be useful if you are on a platform that doesn't support HiDPI very well.
- - `screenshot_menu` - Allow taking screenshots from menu.
-Default: `true`
- - `check_updates` - Check for updates via GitHub.
-Default: `true`
-    - This requests the GitHub releases page and checks for a new version.
-    - Update checks are performed when playing media, once per day.
- - `notify_updates` - Display update notification when playing media.
-Default: `true`
-    - Notification will only display once until the application is restarted.
- - `discord_presence` - Enable Discord rich presence support.
-Default: `false`
- - `menu_mouse` - Enable mouse support in the menu.
-Default: `true`
-     - This requires MPV to be compiled with lua support.

 ### Debugging